learn-co-curriculum/phase-0-getting-code-with-git/README.md

 to track their projects: Star Trek Fan Fiction, resumes, Ruby Code, JavaScript code, PhD theses, etc.

-Git not only lets you track files in a local repo on your machine, ou can "share" your repo on the internet so that others can use your code.
+Git not only lets you track files in a local repo on your machine, you can "share" your repo on the internet so that others can use your code.
 In this lesson we'll discuss how to get others' repositories.